Epidemic Modeling

 LLMs for HPC

 Large Language Models (LLMs) are increasingly demonstrating their ability to improve the software development process.
 In this area of research we focus on how to improve LLMs for HPC, parallel, and scientific software development.
-Our work spans from evaluating LLMs on HPC tasks to improving their ability to generate fast parallel code to developing HPC-centric developer tools powered by LLMs.
+Our work includes evaluation of the state-of-the-practice when applying LLMs to parallel coding tasks, improving LLMs at these tasks, and creating LLM-powered developer tools for HPC.

 Recent Publications